gumaerc-testorg/21m.380-spring-2016/content/pages/readings-and-assignments.md

 [![Buy at MIT Press](/images/mp_logo.gif)](https://mitpress.mit.edu/9780262014410) Farnell, Andy. _Designing Sound_.
 MIT Press, 2010.
 ISBN: 9780262014410.
 (Book and accompanying Pd example files.)

 *   **Note:** We will make extensive use of Andy Farnell's Pd examples, which accompany the _Designing Sound_ book and can be downloaded from the MIT Press website.
-Many of these Pd examples are referenced and linked within the course lecture notes; please see the [Lecture Notes]({{< baseurl >}}/pages/lecture-notes) page for detailed download and installation instructions.
+Many of these Pd examples are referenced and linked within the course lecture notes; please see the {{< resource_link 277a7be3-dc0b-bcbe-1fc7-6b0be5be1cdc "Lecture Notes" >}} page for detailed download and installation instructions.

 Chapters 1 and 9–14, which provide a practical introduction to Pd, are also available from the author's website: ![This resource may not render correctly in a screen reader.](/images/inacessible.gif)[Excerpt from Designing Sound (PDF)](http://aspress.co.uk/ds/pdf/pd_intro.pdf).
 Please note that the chapter numbers in this Excerpt version differ from those in the MIT Press textbook, and that the latter will be used for all references in the reading assignments schedule and any other course materials.